elusivecodes/fQuery/README.md

 **Computed Style**

-Get the computed style for the first element.
+Get the computed style for the first node.

-- `nodes` is a query selector string, a *HTMLElement*, *HTMLCollection* or an array of elements.
+- `nodes` is a query selector string, a *HTMLElement*, *HTMLCollection* or an array of nodes.
 - `style` is a string indicating the computed style property value to return.

 ```javascript